 C:\Program Files (x86)\Google

-- Select the Chrome folder, and right-click for the context menu.
+- Select the Chrome folder and right-click for the context menu.

 - Head to the Start menu and search CMD for the Command Prompt app.

-- Launch Command Prompt as an Administrator.
+- Launch the Command Prompt as an Administrator.

 - Execute the following four commands to delete the Google Update service.